-SHPO Number: 09PR03910

-Involved Agencies: U.S. Department of Energy, U.S. Army Corps of Engineers, NYSHPO

-Phase of survey: Cultural Resources Management Plan (Updated)

-LOCATION INFORMATION

-Municipality: New York City, Borough of Queens

-County: County of Queens

-CULTURAL RESOURCE MANAGEMENT PLAN OVERVIEW

-Objective: The purpose of this Supplemental Cultural Resources Management Plan is to synthesize data sets into one document, and to provide OPRHP/DPS contact information for identified roles within the original Cultural Resource Management Plan drafted by TRC in 2015 and finalized in 2021.

-The plan also proposes Programmatic Allowances and an Archeological Monitoring Plan to assist with ongoing review and compliance as stipulated in the Programmatic

-Agreement between DOE and NYSHPO in 2021.

-The current CRMP focuses on Segment 22, the northwestern tip of Queens where the
+SHPO Number: 09PR03910 Involved Agencies: U.S. Department of Energy, U.S. Army Corps of Engineers, NY SHPO Phase of survey: Supplemental Cultural Resources Management Plan LOCATION INFORMATION Municipality: New York City, Boroughs Bronx and Queens County: Counties of Bronx and Queens CULTURAL RESOURCE MAN IAGEMENT PLAN OVERVIEW Objective: The purpose of this Supplemental Cultural Resources Management Plan is to synthesize data sets into one document, and to provide OPRHP/DPS contact information for identified roles within the original Cultural Resource Management Plan drafted by TRC in 2015 and finalized in 2021.
+The plan also proposes Programmatic Allowances and an Archeological Monitoring Plan to assist with ongoing review and compliance as stipulated in the Programmatic Agreement between DOE and NY SHPO in 2021.
+The current supplemental CRMP focuses on the overland portions of Package 8 which includes a small portion of the southeastern tip of the Bronx, Randalls Island, and the very northwestern tip of Queens.
+Report Authors: Matthew Kirk, MA RPA Date of Report: August 2023

-Astoria Converter Station is proposed to be built.

-Report Authors: Matthew Kirk, MA RPA

-Date of Report: January 2023